sigasi/sigasi_insights/content/manual/tools.md

 You can also configure Sigasi Studio to **auto-export** this CSV file, every time the dependencies change.

-Right click on the project you want to auto-export in the Project Explorer, and select **Properties** and **Sigasi auto export**.
+Right click on the project you want to auto-export in the Project Explorer, and select **Properties** and **Sigasi Auto Export**.

 {{< figure src="/img/manual/auto_export_property_page.png" alt="Auto export CSV file with dependencies" >}}

 If you do not set a fixed top level name (i.e. empty *top level name* in the property page), Sigasi Studio will use the current top level in the [Hierarchy View](/manual/views#hierarchy-view) as input.
 Note that this only works if the top level belongs to the selected project.

-This information is stored in `.settings/com.sigasi.hdt.vhdl.ui.prefs` in your project.
+This information is stored in `.settings/com.sigasi.hdt.shared.ui.prefs` in your project.